evaluation of whistleblower disclosures from federal employees, former employees, and applicants for

 as a prohibited personnel practice.
 5 U.S.C. § 2302(8)(b).

 retaliation complaint form.
-See Whistleblower Protection and PPP.
+See Whistleblower Protection From Retaliation ( PPP).

 that OSC will (a) refer protected disclosures that establish a substantial likelihood of wrongdoing

 to the appropriate agency head, and (b) require the agency head to conduct an investigation,